-Our School Psychologists are available to students through self-referral, teacher and parent referral to provide assistance with issues that arise from 'time to time' during adolescence.
+Our School Psychologists and Student Support Officer (SSO) are available to students through self-referral, teacher and parent referral to provide assistance with issues that arise from time to time during adolescence.

 Hunters Hill High School has a clear anti-bullying policy.
 Students have the right to work and learn in an environment that is free from harassment.
 A range of strategies including mediation, family intervention, teacher intervention and disciplinary measures are used to address bullying.
-Parents who wish to raise a welfare concern or issue with the school should make contact with the relevant Year Adviser for your son or daughter.
+Parents who wish to raise a welfare concern or issue with the school should make contact with the relevant Year Adviser for your child.